yjg30737/pyqt-openai/README.md

 </div>

 PyQt/PySide(Python cross-platform GUI toolkit) OpenAI Chatbot which supports more than 8 languages (you can see the list below)

+<b>This supports Windows, MacOS, Linux.</b>

 You can use OpenAI models(GPT4, DALL-E, etc.) with PyQt as a chatbot.